Key Takeaways

 How to Avoid

 You book a Koh Nang Yuan snorkeling day trip at a Sairee booking booth for ฿1,200.
 They take your deposit in cash, no receipt.
 Next morning you oversleep and miss the pickup by 20 minutes.
-You go to reschedule; the shop claims the boat already left and demands full payment to rebook — ฿1,200 additional. r/ThailandTourism 'Being threatened by the police for missing a snorkelling' (comments/1luikyg) documents the exact scenario: the tour company claimed police involvement after the tourist missed their booking.
+You go to reschedule; the shop claims the boat already left and demands full payment to rebook — ฿1,200 additional.
 Community consensus was mixed — some saw it as a no-show fee, others as an aggressive enforcement tactic.

-The parallel Koh Tao scam is the Sail Rock day trip markup.
+The parallel Koh Tao scam is the Sail Rock day-trip markup.
 Sail Rock is Koh Tao's most famous dive site, about 90 minutes by boat.
 Standard day-trip price is ฿2,500–฿3,000 including 2 dives.
-Booking booths on Sairee quote ฿4,000–฿4,500 for the same trip with the same operator. r/scubadiving 'Can I walk into a dive shop and get a fun dive or do I have' (comments/1pn6hdq) notes: 'If you are not at least Open Water certified no dive shop I know of on Koh Tao will take you to Sail Rock.'
+Booking booths on Sairee quote ฿4,000–฿4,500 for the same trip with the same operator.
+One thread notes: 'If you are not at least Open Water certified no dive shop I know of on Koh Tao will take you to Sail Rock.'

 A safety variant that matters specifically on Koh Tao: snorkel/dive boat accidents have been rising.
 Khaosod English June 2025 '7-Car Pileup Involves Tourist Bus Carrying 24 Foreigners to Koh Tao' showed transportation safety concerns even before the ferry; the March 2025 BBC coverage of the Koh Tao boat fire injured tourists and left one British man missing.
-Defense: book tours via Klook or 12go.asia with free-cancellation where possible.
-Confirm the actual operator name (not the booth's), check the operator's safety record, and pay by credit card for chargeback leverage.
+The defensive move is to book tours via Klook or 12go.asia with free-cancellation, confirm the actual operator name (not the booth's brand), check the operator's safety record, and pay by credit card for chargeback leverage.
+Tourist Police 1155 handles tour-booth disputes.

 Red Flags